All Episodes

 I have at least tacitly accused or suggested that our government could be complicit in all of this, but there's an alternative that I recognize, Art, that somewhat takes them off the hook, and that is the possibility that they could be being blackmailed by one or more species of aliens.

-Now, what I'm talking about is They would like things done on this planet the way they want them done.
+Now, what I'm talking about is they would like things done on this planet the way they want them done.

 Excuse me.

-We could, for example, make an airplane disappear mysteriously or cause an earthquake at a pre-selected
+We could, for example, make an airplane disappear mysteriously or cause an earthquake at a preselected time or something along those lines.

-My imagination is running wild here, but when I look at, for example, MH370 and its disappearance
+My imagination is running wild here, but when I look at, for example, MH370 and its disappearance a year and a half ago, March of 2014, this has appeared on my radar.

 I mean, they found the flaperon, right?